 - Postage costs

-Your company can reimburse you for your expenses every month when you receive your salary, or at any other interval that is convenient.
+Your company can reimburse expenses when you receive your monthly salary or at any other interval that is convenient.
 The company must retain all receipts for at least 6 years and record the expense refunds in its accounts.

 At the end of every tax year, you should complete form P11D to show how much you claimed in expenses.
-You must include the expenses in your Self Assessment tax return, otherwise, you will be taxed on this money.
+You must then include the expenses in your Self Assessment tax return, otherwise you will be taxed on this money.

-Some expenses are eligible for dispensation, which means you do not have to report them in the Company Tax Return or include them on form P11D.
+Some expenses are eligible for dispensation and do not have to be reported on the Company Tax Return or included on form P11D.
 Applying for dispensation could save you a lot of time in the long run, but you may need an accountant to check your expenses.